Florence + The Machine Stuns With Angelic ‘Hunger’ Performance On ‘Voice’ Finale

 When the band took the stage, sheets were draped everywhere.
 Florence was dressed in a gorgeous silk dress and didn’t have any shoes on!
 Her voice sounded like the definition of perfection.
 She pranced across the stage during the performance.
 Florence was really feeling the music!

 The band has been hard at work on their upcoming album, High As Hope, which will be released June 29, so they haven’t been performing lately.
-It’s been 3 years since Florence + the Machine’s released their last album.
+It’s been 3 years since Florence + the Machine’s released their last album, How Big, How Blue, How Beautiful.
 The wait is going to be so worth it.
 The band’s past 3 albums have been absolute dynamite.
 That’s why they’ve been nominated for Grammys 6 times!

-The band recently performed some of their new songs at a pre-album release show on May 21.
-She gave fans some background on her emotional song “Hunger.”
+The band recently performed some of their new songs at a pre-album release show on May 21 in Los Angeles.
+Florence gave fans some background on her emotional song “Hunger.”
 According to Billboard, she told the audience: “The fact that I didn’t want to put it into a song meant that it should go into a song.
-I had no idea what would happen and I was scared.”
+I had no idea what would happen and I was scared… There is something about songs that you can put something that seems unsayable and painful and through other people hearing it and not only listening but singing it with you, it turns into joy.”

 This new album is going to make us feel all the feels, that’s for sure!
+Just get a new playlist ready!